elenalangridge/nil-research-project/README.md

 # NIL Research Project

 This repository contains the data and code for analysing Name, Image, and Likeness (NIL) deals at California public Division 1 universities from 2021-2024.
-The project examines the impact of social media deals on average transaction values, controlling for school and sport.
+The project aims to investigate the impact of social media deals on average transaction values, compared to other deal types, controlling for school and sport.

 ## Repository Structure